-Clinical guidelines are an increasingly familiar part of clinical practice.
-Their principal aim is to improve the effectiveness and efficiency of clinical care through the identification of good clinical practice and desired clinical outcomes.
+The RCOG produces a series of clinical Green-top Guidelines.
+Clinical guidelines are an increasingly familiar part of clinical practice, with a principal aim to improve the effectiveness and efficiency of clinical care through the identification of good practice and desired outcomes.